 Atlantic Shores Offshore Wind

-Doug has worked in the renewable energy industry for more than 16 years, leading development efforts in onshore wind, solar, energy storage, and offshore wind.
-He is the development manager for Atlantic Shores, with a focus on the pre-financial decision phase.
-His work includes managing land acquisition (including for substation and Right-of-Ways), interconnection strategy, fishing outreach, external affairs, and government affairs.
+Doug has worked in the renewable energy industry for more than 18 years, leading development efforts in onshore wind, solar, energy storage, and offshore wind.
+He is currently the Business Development and Strategic Partnerships Manager for Atlantic Shores, with responsibilities for fisheries engagement, maximizing local content, and workforce development.
 Prior to his career in the renewable energy industry, Doug ran a nationally-recognized economic development program.
 He earned his bachelor’s degree from Villanova University and a master’s degree from Boston College.

 Director